×

 • The source of the container image repository you want to mirror.

-• A separate entry for each mirror repository you want to offer the content requested from the source repository.
+• A separate entry for each mirror repository you want to offer the content

 If you upgraded a cluster, any existing ICSP objects remain stable, and both IDMS and ICSP objects are supported.
-Workloads using ICSP objects continue to function as expected.
+Workloads that use ICSP objects continue to function as expected.
 However, if you want to take advantage of the fallback policies introduced in the IDMS CRs, you can migrate current workloads to IDMS objects by using the oc adm migrate icsp command as shown in the Converting ImageContentSourcePolicy (ICSP) files for image registry repository mirroring section that follows.
 Migrating to IDMS objects does not require a cluster reboot.

 If your cluster uses an ImageDigestMirrorSet, ImageTagMirrorSet, or ImageContentSourcePolicy object to configure repository mirroring, you can use only global pull secrets for mirrored registries.
 You cannot add a pull secret to a project.